Jitin-JN/volvo-aftersales-analytics/README.md

 # Volvo Aftersales Analytics (Synthetic End-to-End Project)

-## Business Context
+## 🧠 My Thought Process Behind This Project

+When I saw the Graduate Apprentice Trainee role for Aftersales Data Analyst at Volvo, I wanted to build something that is very close to real business problems in automotive industry.

+Instead of doing a simple dashboard project, I decided to simulate a complete aftersales ecosystem.

+I asked myself:
+- How does aftersales revenue get affected?
+- How do stockouts impact customer satisfaction?
+- Can machine health data help reduce breakdown risk?
+- How do different teams (parts, service, digital) use data differently?

+So I designed this project from scratch with realistic business thinking.
 This project simulates an end-to-end Aftersales Analytics system for a Construction Equipment company (Volvo CE-like environment).

 The objective is to analyze aftersales performance across:
 - Parts sales